 Lord Howe Island, Australia

-Hotel Rates Start at: $75 per person, per night, in the off-peak season
+Hotel Rates Start at: $231 per night, in the peak season

 It takes about two hours to fly from Brisbane or Sydney to Lord Howe Island in the Tasman Sea, but once you get there, you might just find yourself hand-feeding coral-dwelling fish in crystal-clear waters.
 Here’s how you know this beach is a well-kept secret: Only 400 tourists are allowed on the island at any given time, making it one of the most secluded places on Earth.

 Manzanita Beach, Manzanita, Oregon

-Hotel Rates Start at: $65 to $150 per night for a motel or yurt
+Hotel Rates Start at: $47 for a Yurt or $131 at a local motel

 Far outside the bustling city of Portland, tranquility awaits.
-The little town of Manzanita sports seven miles of exquisite coastline along with breezy, grassy beaches that are a full 40 miles from the nearest cities.
+The little town of Manzanita sports 7 miles of exquisite coastline along with breezy, grassy beaches that are a full 40 miles from the nearest cities.
 Let your hipster flag fly by liking this beach before it’s truly “cool.”
 Find out the cheapest time to visit Oregon.

 El Nido Pangulasian Island, Philippines